Devin Ross, Middle Tennessee State University

 The feminist and gender studies major has worked to change bathrooms, promote sexual health and create safe spaces for the queer and trans community.

-In an increasingly mechanized world, creativity has become the new capital.
-But, according to social scientists, the economy may not yet be ready for the coming paradigm shift.
+Creativity may be the new capital, but the economy may not yet be ready for the coming paradigm shift.

 Though they may champion its causes, young people have proven reluctant to buy in financially.